 With Pay Yourself Back℠, your points are worth 25% more during the current offer when you redeem them for statement credits against existing purchases in select, rotating categories.

 Here’s a good one if your sweetie prefers a getaway instead of jewelry or lingerie.
 With the Barclaycard Arrival Plus® World Elite Mastercard®, you’ll earn unlimited 2X miles on every purchase with 70,000 points after you use your card for $5,000 on purchases in the first 90 days and paying the annual fee.

 The best part is, you can use these rewards in arrears to erase your travel purchase from your bill.
 So, if you needed to pay for your travel to reach the $5,000 spending limit within 90 days, you could erase all or most of the travel expenses off your bill after-the-fact depending on how many points you racked up.
 Keep in mind, however, that you have to redeem points in increments of 10,000 points – worth $100 – or more.

 This card charges a $89 annual fee, which is waived the first year.

-The Capital One® Venture® Rewards Credit Card is yet another card that could be exactly what you need to cover some of the costs of a romantic getaway.
-Once you sign up for this card, you’ll receive 2x points for every dollar you spend plus a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The Capital One Venture Rewards Credit Card is yet another card that could be exactly what you need to cover some of the costs of a romantic getaway.
+Once you sign up for this card, you can earn unlimited 2x miles on every purchase, every day.
+Plus, you can enjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel.

 You can use these points to cover any type of travel purchase, such as a hotel or resort, a plane ticket, a train ticket, or most rental condos as long as they code as travel.
 This card does charge $95 annual fee.